kannankvs/md2/SAI_1.5 Release notes.md

-## SAI Release Notes v1.5
+# SAI Release Notes v1.5

 The Switch Abstraction Interface defines the APIs to provide a vendor-independent way of controlling forwarding elements, such as a switching ASIC, an NPU or a software switch in a uniform manner.

-This document describes the features enhancements of features and sub features along with bugfixes on known issues in SAI.
+This document describes the SAI changes done for new features, enhancements on existing features/sub-features and various bug fixes.

+List of new features is as follows.
 1) TAM APIs
 2) NAT APIs
 3) sFlow APIs
 4) Generic Resource Monitoring
 5) SAI counters

-## 2. Features And Enhancements
+# 2. Features And Enhancements

-### 2.1 TAM
+## 2.1 TAM

 Telemetry And Monitoring (TAM) has been enhanced from 1.0 to 2.0 to achieve the following goals:
 1. Express top-level Telemetry and Monitoring domain